Ant-Man and The Wasp: Quantumania (2023) Film Review

 On July 23, 2022, at San Diego Comic Con, Marvel CCO Kevin Feige announced that the next Avengers film from Marvel Studios would be titled Avengers: The Kang Dynasty and would be released on May 2, 2025.
 Destin Daniel Cretton (who previously directed Shang-Chi and The Legend of the Ten Rings for Marvel Studios) was hired to direct the film, which would star Jonathan Majors presumably as several Variants of Kang the Conqueror.
 Also at SDCC, Kevin Feige officially labeled the current three Phases of MCU films beginning with Phase 4 and concluding with Phase 6 as The Multiverse Saga.

 In the Marvel Comics, Kang the Conqueror is a time-traveling antagonist of The Fantastic Four and The Avengers and is a descendant of Mister Fantastic / Reed Richards from the 31st Century named Nathaniel Richards.
-Kang in known by many names in the comics and boasts a multitude of Variants, the most noteworthy of which are Pharaoh Rama-Tut (who ruled ancient Egypt), Scarlet Centurian, and Immortus (whom the Loki series’ He Who Remains is loosely based on), in addition to Iron Lad (a member of The Young Avengers), and Victor Timely (an industrialist and inventor who wields future technology in the past and is further explored in Loki: Season Two).
+Kang in known by many names in the comics and boasts a multitude of Variants, the most noteworthy of which are Pharaoh Rama-Tut, Scarlet Centurian, Immortus, Iron Lad and Victor Timely.
 There is also a Prime Kang in the Marvel Comics that wages war against the other Kang’s, some of which are essentially the same person (Iron Lad becomes Kang the Conqueror for instance and Kang the Conqueror becomes Rama-Tut … time travel!) and others who are alternate versions from Alternate Timelines and Universes.
 There is also a Council of Kang’s in the comics that was founded by Kang Prime.

-In Ant-Man and The Wasp: Quantumania, we are introduced to countless Variants of Kang during a mid-credits sequence, including Rama-Tut, what appears to be a version loosely based on Scarlet Centurian, and Immortus as we see them viewing the Multiversal mess that resulted following the death of He Who Remains.
-From there, we get a sneak peek at the Kang Dynasty / the Council of Kangs … an assembly of every Kang from every Universe throughout the Multiverse.
-This scene was adapted directly from a famous comic book panel that appeared in Avengers #267 by Roger Stern and John Buscema.
-This sequence appears to occur chronologically before Loki’s ascension to godhood in Loki: Season Two, given the visual state of the 616-Multiverse when the three Kang Variants look upon it.
+In Ant-Man and The Wasp: Quantumania, we are introduced to countless Variants of Kang during the mid-credits, including Rama-Tut, Scarlet Centurian, Immortus, and the Kang Dynasty / the Council of Kangs.
+The Kang Council scene was adapted directly from a famous comic book panel that appeared in Avengers #267 by Roger Stern and John Buscema.
+The post-credits scene is taken directly from Loki: Season Two and features Victor Timely.

 Ant-Man and The Wasp: Quantumania serves as the MCU introduction of M.O.D.O.K.
 The name in the comics is an acronym that stands for Mental Organism Designed Only for Killing.
 In the comics, M.O.D.O.K. is traditionally a former A.I.M.
 Employee named George Tarleton.
 He underwent an experiment that was designed to increase his intelligence.
 The experiment was a success, but he was left with an enormous head and a stunted body and was relegated to a mobile chair for movement.
 From there, a weaponized M.O.D.O.K. kills his creators and takes over A.I.M., emerging as a sort of ultimate killing machine.
 In the Marvel Cinematic Universe, M.O.D.O.K. is Darren Cross, portrayed once again by Corey Stoll.
 At the end of the first Ant-Man film, Cross was presumed dead after fighting Scott Lang in Cassie Lang’s bedroom.
 Scott caused Cross’s body to implode and unbeknownst to Scott, Cross ventured into the Quantum Realm where he was discovered by Kang, nursed back to health and transformed into M.O.D.O.K. with his massive head and tiny body being the results of the method that Scott used to vanquish him.